rti2/ED/README.md

    note: `uuid your set` is the uuid you set in UUID enviroment or `wrangler.toml`, `_worker.js` file. when you set multiple uuid, you can will use `https://edtunnel.pages.dev/sub/uuid1/?format=clash` to get the subscribe content with `uuid1` path and `clash` format.(only support first uuid in multiple uuid set)

-## subscribe Cloudflare bestip(pure ip) link

-1. visit `https://edtunnel.pages.dev/bestip/uuid your set` to get subscribe info.

-2. cpoy subscribe url link `https://edtunnel.pages.dev/bestip/uuid your set` to any clients(clash/v2rayN/v2rayNG) you want to use.

-3. done. if have any questions please join [@edtunnel](https://t.me/edtunnel)

 ## multiple port support (Optional)

    <!-- let portArray_http = [80, 8080, 8880, 2052, 2086, 2095];